apate289/DataWarehouse_Projects/README.md

            --name sqlserver → Name of the container.
            -d → Run in detached mode.

-4. Verify the container is running docker ps
+4. Verify the container is running:

+           docker ps

   You should see your SQL Server container running.

 5. Connect to SQL Server